Gsuryansh/python_robot_exercises/README.md

 - `libraries/nasa_api_library.py`: Python library for interacting with the NASA API.
 - `keywords/NasaApiKeywords.robot`: Robot Framework keywords for the NASA API.
 - `tests/NasaApiTests.robot`: Test cases for the NASA API.
-- `resources/resource_gnf.robot`: Additional resources for the test suite.
 - `logs/`: Directory where log files are stored.
 - `Dockerfile`: Dockerfile for building the Docker image.
 - `docker-compose.yml`: Docker Compose file for managing the Docker container.